Asyncharles/Jenin/README.md

 Redis object parser for Java

 Still under heavy development / no official release for now.
-The first release of this project is planned for the next weeks.
+The first release of this project is planned for the upcoming weeks.

 Contact finalvoiddev@gmail.com for any requests/issues.